 4. Define CMDB Baseline?

-5. How you can check on which servicenow instance node you are working?
+5. How you can check on which ServiceNow instance node you are working on?

-Goto System Diagnostic: Stats.
-Statistic page will be open where you can get the details of node and the instance on which you are working on.
-(Online Training Institute)
+Answer: Goto System Diagnostic: Stats.
+The statistic page will be open where you can get the details of the node and the instance on which you are working on.

 6. What is a dashboard?